Estimating body-fat percentage is far from precise.

-The lack of a guide on this site to help you find this has been something that has bugged me for some time.
+The lack of a solid guide on this site has bugged me for a while.

 The Issues Of ESTIMATING BODY-FAT PERCENTAGE